LilianBoulard/PKS/README.md

 It covers the main problem with port-knocking systems : static port-knocking.<br />

 ## Solution
-This script, written in Python 3, is an attempt to solve this issue by dynamically defining new ports sequences.<br />
+This system, written in Python 3, is an attempt to solve this issue by dynamically defining new ports sequences.<br />
 However, it is not flawless ; therefore it is not advised in its current state to use it in a production environment.
 It's rather an experimental feature to build upon.<br />

 ## Future work
-The main thing to rework is the Paramiko shell on the PKU client : when it asks for a password, the user has no choice but to type it in cleartext.
-One important feature not yet implemented is the sequence regeneration when a user connects.
-Right now it doesn't, it only changes when the Telegram bot receives `/generate` (see workflow).
+All future work is documented in the "project" section of this repo.
+Also, please check "Issues".

 ## Usage